-If you’ve been partially or totally disabled, our injury attorneys can help you receive the compensation you deserve for your injury and treatments.
-For a free consultation, contact us today using our web form or calling us at (312) 766-1000.
+If you've been partially or totally disabled, our injury attorneys can help you receive the compensation you deserve for your injury and treatments.
+For a free consultation, contact us today by email at email@example.com or call us at (312) 766-1000.

 Here are other great articles on our site for more information: